Marcin Ruar

-Marcin Ruar (German Martin Ruar, Latin Ruarius), pseudonym Aretius Crispinus) (1589–1657) was a Socinian writer, advocate of religious tolerance, and rector of the Racovian Academy from 1620 to 1622.
+Marcin Ruar (German: Martin Ruar; Latin: Ruarius; pseudonym: Aretius Crispinus; 1589–1657) was a German Socinian theologian, advocate of religious tolerance, and rector of the Racovian Academy from 1620 to 1622.

+Biography

 Ruar was born in Krempe, Holstein, the son of a Lutheran preacher.
 He studied in Altdorf, where he became acquainted with and adopted the non-trinitarian of Fausto Sozzini, and then studied law at Leiden.
 He was a polyglot making frequent travels through Denmark, France, Italy, the Netherlands and the countries of Germany, promoting non-trinitarian teaching and pleas for tolerance, publishing and earning a reputation as one of the most educated men of his era.
 He was offered a professorship at Cambridge, but rejected the proposal, due to the requirement to acknowledge the Trinity.
 He moved to Poland in 1614 and was appointed rector of the Racovian Academy for three years in the 1620s, but resigned because of the burdens of the teaching and administration.

 In 1631, Ruar moved to Gdańsk, where he was a minister in the German-speaking Socinian congregation.
 Known for his humanist and liberal views, Ruar was not doctrinaire and tried to reconcile Socinians with the Mennonite Remonstrants.
 Journeying to the Netherlands Ruar established contacts between the Polish Arians and the Dutch Remonstrant movement and with Jacobus Arminius.
 However his position against the Trinity remained clear, as in extensive correspondence with Remonstrants, such as the minister of Hazerswoude, Samuel Naeranus, on the Trinity.